PyAutoGrader/pyautograder.github.io/_pages/student/offline.md

   mac_filename: PyAutoGrader-Offline-Student.zip
   linux: "https://github.com/PyAutoGrader/pyautograder-offline-releases/releases/latest/download/PyAutoGrader-Offline-Student"
   linux_filename: PyAutoGrader-Offline-Student
-  note: Always links to the latest release.
+  note: The application is unsigned.
+For MAC, you will need to attempt to open the file, then navigate to Settings, Privacy and Security, and Open Anyways.

 steps:
   title: Getting Started